 As the crisis waned, research shifted focus to assess post-Ebola attitudes and trust in the health system.
 These studies were used to inform post-Ebola campaigns that re-generated demand for reproductive, maternal, newborn and child health services.
 Assessments were also conducted for Ebola communication preparedness in Côte d’Ivoire and knowledge management needs of government health workers in Sierra Leone.
 To examine the successes and challenges of SBCC work during the Ebola epidemic in a single issue, HC3 also developed a special issue of the International Journal of Health Communication, focused on Ebola.

 Two months after WHO declared Zika a public health emergency of international concern, HC3 mobilized a team of experts to conduct an SBCC landscape exercise in four Central American countries: Honduras, El Salvador, Dominican Republic and Guatemala.
-Currently, the HC3 Zika team is examining SMS survey data to assess Zika knowledge and prevention behavior as well as social media feedback related to each country’s Zika communication campaigns.
-These analyses are being used to shape the Zika communication strategies at the national level for these four priority countries.
+The HC3 Zika team examined SMS survey data to assess Zika knowledge and prevention behavior and social media feedback related to each country’s Zika communication campaigns.
+Qualitative research on Zika prevention methods was also conducted.
+These analyses were used to shape the Zika communication strategies at the national level for these four priority countries.

 In Guatemala, HC3 worked with partners from 18 USAID-funded projects to develop an overall brand identity and SBCC strategy for the Western Highlands Integrated Program (WHIP) which integrates health, family planning, income generation, nutrition, education, local governance, water and agriculture.
 To inform the comprehensive strategy, HC3 designed three landscaping studies to better understand how the powerful forces of religion, mobile phone ownership and use, social media and internet use and radio programming can be better utilized to promote healthy behaviors in the Western Highlands of Guatemala.
 HC3 also accompanied their review of USAID’s programmatic portfolio with a literature review and research on priority health and social issues in the Western Highlands.